A burst of lupus-friendly foods including oranges, blueberries, strawberries, greens, walnuts, and fish.

 • Foods high in flavonoids – watermelon, kiwi, apples, lentils, celery, broccoli, and asparagus

 Some foods can make inflammation worse.
-Examples of these pro-inflammatory foods are:2,4
+To avoid a high-inflammatory diet, you should limit or skip these pro-inflammatory foods:2,4

 • Foods high in saturated fats – full-fat milk and cheese